There are three possible taxes that might apply to wine:

 The Finns go to Sweden, on boats.
 There are a couple of large cruise liners that go back and forth between Stockholm and Helsinki every evening.
 Each trip runs overnight, and you spend the following day in the destination city, returning home that evening (ie. the entire trip, there and back. takes 40 hours).
 These boats are nominally run to transport trucked goods to Finland, which would otherwise need to be accessed via a long land detour through Russia — the boat is officially part of European road number E18.
 But, in reality, these are duty-free party boats, with a casino, nightclub, movie theater, duty-free shops, etc. Both Swedes and Finns are observed to depart from these boats with shopping carts loaded with duty-free alcohol.

 Finally, the Norwegians go to Sweden for their alcohol.
 This might seem odd, since Norway is not in the EU and Sweden is, so that the goods are technically being imported into Norway (and should therefore attract Import Duty).
-However, there is unrestricted land movement of people between these two countries, and only large trucks are stopped at the customs points.
+However, there is unrestricted land movement of people between these two countries (see Nordic Passport Union), and only large trucks are stopped at the customs points.
 It has always been like this, even though the two countries parted company over a century ago.
-(Note: if you fly between the two countries, then you will need to go through passport control and customs, but not if you drive.)

 So, if you drive south from, say, Oslo (the largest city in Norway), then just after you cross the Swedish border (about 90 minutes from Oslo) you will encounter two large shopping complexes, labeled Nordby and Svinesund in the satellite photo above.
 These are in the middle of a forest, with no nearby Swedish town — the Swedes have constructed them solely for the Norwegians.
 If you visit these shops, you will see lots of these people packing their station wagons with goods that attract much lower taxes in Sweden than they do in Norway.
 Indeed, Nordby actually has the liquor store with the biggest annual turnover in Sweden!